 Lifestyle Impact: High

-- Part Time opportunities: Low – 22% of Farmers work part-time (source: Joboutlook.gov.au) these are most likely to be hobby farmers, farm workers, or even Managers looking after a couple of properties
+- Part Time opportunities: Low – 22% of Farmers work part-time (source: labourmarketinsights.gov.au).
+These are most likely to be hobby farmers, farm workers, or even Managers looking after a couple of properties.

-- Average hours for full-time workers: 52 hours a week which is above average (source: joboutlook.gov.au)
+- Average hours for full-time workers: 52 hours a week, which is above average (source: labourmarketinsights.gov.au).

-- Farmers salary (average) $60,000* per year (Source: com.au) *salaries vary between industries, your role, and depending on your skills and experience
+- Farmers salary (average) $60,000* per year (Source: seek.com.au) *salaries vary between industries, your role, and depending on your skills and experience

-- Future career growth: Stable (Source: Joboutlook.gov.au).
-Some areas have stronger growth rates than others, industry growth can also fluctuate due to changes in markets, economics, popularity, imports, weather conditions etc.
+- Future career growth: Stable (Source: labourmarketinsights.gov.au).
+Some areas have stronger growth rates than others, industry growth can also fluctuate due to changes in markets, economics, popularity, imports, weather conditions, etc.